josephrexme/josephrex.me/content/post/2018-10-20-point-of-realization.md

 that over dedication and focus in anything.
 I knew what success was and I wanted to achieve it but I just wasn't acting towards it.
 So I question my perception at the time.
-Did I really have a perception of life? or did I just have a definition of life and success and I just lived freely like a myopic bird?
+Did I really have a perception of life? or did I just have a definition of life and success and regardlessly lived freely like a myopic bird?
 There were girls in school who liked cool guys and the ones who liked smart guys.
 I seem to have mostly attracted the former but the ones I was really interested in were the latter.
 However, my actions didn't put me in their category.
 That still didn't change me.

 I had a turning point suddenly after my high school/secondary education.
 I was just ready to do things right for no reason or with no incentive at all.
 I can't tell